cassioafs/esquadro/README.md

 ```
  npm install esquadro --save-dev
  ```
+***
+### PAGE

-First is the page, where are methods to interact with browser.
+First parte is the page, where are methods to interact with browser.
 See examples how to use:
-First, import the module:
+First, import the module in your PageObject :

 ```javascript
 const page = require('esquadro/page');